 We don't really know the origin of the name Malmaison, which means "bad house".
-From the occupation of the site by Norman brigands in the Middle Ages to the fact that the town was known for taking care of sick people, the mystery remains.
+Whether the place was occupied by Norman brigands in the Middle Ages, or the town was known for taking care of sick people, the mystery remains.

 In 1390, Guillaume Goudet, sergeant-at-arms to Charles VI, acquired the estate, which remained in his family until 1763, through the Dauvergne, Perrot and Barentin families.
 In 1763, the estate passed to the son of Chancellor d'Aguesseau, then in 1771 to Jacques-Jean Le Couteulx du Molay, a wealthy banker of the kingdom.
 Madame du Molay held a literary salon there, where she entertained the Abbé Delille, Mme Vigée-Lebrun, Grimm and Bernardin de Saint-Pierre.

-Now transformed into a museum, the Château de Malmaison features a number of richly decorated rooms displaying a rich collection of works dating from the early days of Napoleon 1st's reign.
+Now transformed into a museum, the Château de Malmaison unveils a number of richly decorated rooms featuring a rich collection of works dating back to the early reign of Napoleon 1st.
 From furniture and paintings to weapons and porcelain, this museum is a mine of discovery.

-Of course, the museum also offers themed tours, allowing you to delve deeper into the history of this historic couple.
+Of course, the site also offers themed tours, allowing you to delve deeper into the history of this historic couple.
 In particular, you'll discover their passion for botany and roses, their original name.
-And don't miss the garden of old roses, a rose garden with almost 150 varieties to delight your senses.
+And don't miss the old roses garden, a rose garden with almost 150 varieties to delight your senses.

 Andrea Appiani, Napoleon's first painter in Italy: the exhibition at the Château de Bois-Préau